How to Become a Nutrition Nurse

 Nutrition Nurse Licensure and Certification

-There are two important credentials that can help you on your journey to becoming a nutrition nurse.
-The first is a state license conferred by your state board of nursing.
-The second is the certification as a nurse with special expertise in nutrition.
+Two important credentials can help you on your journey to becoming a nutrition nurse.
+The first is a state RN license conferred by your state board of nursing.
+The second is certification as a nurse with special expertise in nutrition.

-An active RN license is required to practice as a nurse.
-Many states require a specific number of continuing education (CE) hours for licensure renewal.
-Most states require you to renew your nursing license every two years.
+An active RN license is required to practice as a nurse, and most states require you to renew your license every two years.
+To qualify for renewal, you need to complete a state-specific number of continuing education hours.

 Frequently Asked Questions About Becoming a Nutrition Nurse